Here is a step-by-step explanation on how to fill out our MS-Excel template:

 • Emission allowances under a greenhouse gas emissions trading system in the context of a regional ETS

-• If you have selected “NO” and you have not yet paid any carbon price, then you have completed this MS-Excel template, and the rest of the columns are not necessary for you.
+- If you have selected “NO” and you have not yet paid any carbon price, then you are finished with this Excel template and the rest of the columns are not necessary for you.
 Please continue with these steps:

 • Save the file on your device, go back to your IntegrityNext profile and the respective CBAM assessment for which you have filled out the template.

-• Upload this file into the corresponding drop zone of the assessment or click on “select file” to select it directly from your computer.
+• Upload this file into the corresponding drop zone of the assessment or click on “select file”.

 • After that, our system is running an automated validation of your data.
-This validation step is explained in the next chapter (Step 5) of this guide.
+This validation step is explained in another article.

-• If you have already paid a local carbon price in the country of origin, you have to specify with the drop-down menu in column BM what kind of carbon price and all columns until CA are required to be filled out by you.
+- If you have already paid a local carbon price in the country of origin, you have to specify with the drop-down menu in column AL what kind of carbon price and all columns until BH are required to be filled out by you.
 You will see that they change from grey to white.

 • Save the file on your device, go back to your IntegrityNext profile and the respective CBAM assessment for which you have filled out the template.

-• Upload this file into the corresponding drop zone of the assessment or click on “select file” to select it directly from your computer.
+• Upload this file into the corresponding drop zone of the assessment or click on “select file”.

-After that, our system is running an automated validation of your data.
+• After that, our system is running an automated validation of your data.
+This validation step is explained in another article.

 Was this article helpful?